Classroom games are some of the best tools a teacher has.

 The how of classroom games

 So that’s the why.
-The how requires a bit of experimentation until you find the sweet spot.
+The how requires experimentation until you find your sweet spot.

 Picking a skill

 You know your kids and you know what they need.
 If you want them to practice the skill you just taught, do that.
 But if they need to revisit an earlier lesson, dust off that standard with a game so it’s fresh in their minds.